 Expertise: Change management communications, Employee & leader engagement, Communications/MarComm, Talent assessment, Development & organizational design, Corporate communications, Narrative development

-Mark’s previous corporate experience spans more than 30 years with Fortune 500 companies.
+Mark Dollins is an expert in communications talent development and employee/change communications strategy.
+Mark has provided communications consulting services to clients that include Visa, Toyota, Louis Vuitton, Xerox and Keep America Beautiful, among others.
+His previous corporate experience spans more than 30 years with Fortune 500 companies.
 It includes serving as head of Executive & Global Employee Communications for DuPont, where he created and executed communication strategies that engaged 35,000 employees in the Company’s growth initiatives, and empowered 8,000 people leaders to measurably engage their teams during the company’s $130B merger with Dow.
 In 2018, PR Week awarded DuPont its highest honor for employee communications in North America, nominated his team’s work for best campaign of the year, and bestowed its “High Commendation” award for employee communications in its 2018 Global Communications competition.

 Mark previously spent 17 years in executive communication leadership roles with PepsiCo.
 He was SVP and Chief Communications Officer at Pepsi Beverages and PepsiCo Americas Foods; and SVP of global internal communications, among other senior corporate roles.
 He led communications for PepsiCo’s 2011 acquisition of its anchor bottlers and ran merger communications for PepsiCo’s acquisition of The Quaker Oats Company, where he was VP of Corporate Communications.
 While at Quaker, he led both Corporate Communications and brand communications for Quaker, Life and Cap’n Crunch cereals, Aunt Jemima syrups and mixes, Rice-A-Roni, Gatorade and Tropicana juices.
 He also led corporate public relations, internal communications, government affairs, philanthropy and community relations.